Jekplex/AmongUsDriver/README.md

 Commands
 -----------
-The prefix is "."
+The bot's prefix is "."
-Example: ".help"
+For example: ".help"

 "Moderator" is the person executing the command.